pikawika/VUB-SA-assignment-3/README.md

 ## Validated output

+Note that in the main file you can specify which flow you would like to see by changing the provided Boolean variables.

 ### Add stock houses

 It is possible to add stock houses by message, which will store the actorref in the processingService, as a named actor object.
 It is checked that no identical stock house is added (stock house on same address).
 See below, note naming includes address, which is represented by an x and y point!
 See the output below in the first "paused" block of logging from the main loop.